pbek/QOwnNotes/webpage/src/contributing/translation.md

 ### Context

-If you need more context, or help with a certain string and you happen to know another language, you can change the language and see what other translators made out of the segment.
+If you need more context, or help with a certain string, and you happen to know another language, you can change the language and see what other translators made out of the segment.
 But feel free to leave a message and ask for clarification on the right side of the page.

 ### Frequently used key terms